VoylinsGamedevJourney/gde_gozen/COMPILE_INFO.md

 #### For MacOS builds
 Due to MacOS being made by Apple, you will need an MacOS device for making the compiling work.
 There isn't much I can do about this sadly enough and compiled builds may also need their library files to be approved by the user before the GDExtension becomes accepted/usable on the MacOS system.

-#### For Web builds
-Web builds are still in Alpha, work is still being done but the web exports have some downsides such as not being able to load video files from storage.
-The goal is to get it working with displaying video's through URL's.
-When compiling for Web you will need to follow the instructions which are in the comments in the `build.py` file.

 #### For Android builds
 Android builds need to make certain that permissions are set correctly when using.
 You will need Android-studio or install the SDK's manually.
 The compiling environment with emsdk should get setup correctly.
 Do note that building this is only possible on Linux.
 If you're on Windows, you have to use a VM or WSL.
 If you can export your Godot projects to Android already, than compiling GDE GoZen may work without issues.
 I'm by no means an Android developer so for problems compiling I would suggest creating an issue in the repo.